GOLD "BOMBING" PROCEDURES AND REGULATIONS NEEDED

 - Honolulu, Hawaii

-I am acquainted with the "cyanide bombing" procedure but am surprised to hear that it is ubiquitous; I only saw it done once, decades ago, and the demonstrator thought he had something pretty unique.
+A. Hi Dane.
+I am acquainted with the "cyanide bombing" procedure but am surprised to hear that it is ubiquitous; I only saw it done twice, decades ago, and the demonstrators thought they had something pretty unique.

 If it is done primarily in smaller and medium size operations, what process do larger operations use in its stead, and what precludes the smaller operations from doing the same?